 Independent Contractor Agreement

 - Contractor agrees to work for Broker as an Independent Contractor, and is not an employee: however, Contractor understands the Broker is legally accountable for the activities of the Contractor.
 Unless otherwise provided herein, all costs and obligations incurred by Contractor in conducting its independent business shall be paid solely by Contractor, who will hold Broker harmless from any and all such costs and obligations.
 Contractor will act independently as to the management of its time and efforts, and will be solely responsible for all its own expenses, such as Association dues, licensing renewals, pagers, cellular telephones etc., as such are incurred.

 - Contractor, and all of its real estate agents, are, and shall remain, licensed and in good standing with the Idaho Real Estate Commission and all applicable government agencies and real estate membership associations, through the term hereof.
-Within ten (10) days of the date of this Agreement, Contractor will become and remain, a dues paying member of the Board of REALTORS, as well as comply with all Idaho Multiple Listing Services rules, regulations and By-laws pertaining to listings, lock boxes etc. Contractor shall also be bound by the national Association of Realtors Code of Ethics.
+Within ten (10) days of the date of this Agreement, Contractor will become and remain, a dues paying member of the Board of REALTORS®, as well as comply with all Idaho Multiple Listing Services rules, regulations and By-laws pertaining to listings, lock boxes etc. Contractor shall also be bound by the National Association of Realtors Code of Ethics.
 Contractor shall exert its best efforts in all activities related to the listing, selling, leasing, or exchanging of real properties in the State of Idaho and will in all ways and at all times conduct itself in full compliance with the statutes of Idaho, the Rules of the Idaho Real Estate Commission and National Association of Realtors Code of Ethics.
 Contractor will also act in such a way as to reflect the high standards of the Broker.